Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Reproducing Kernels and Reproducing Kernel Banach Spaces

-Clearly, the classical reproducing kernels of RKHSs can be seen as a two-sided reproducing kernels of the two-sided RKBS.
+Clearly, the classical reproducing kernels of RKHSs can be seen as the two-sided reproducing kernels of the two-sided RKBS.
 It is well-known that the reproducing kernels of RKHSs are always positive definite while the reproducing kernels of RKBSs may be neither symmetric nor positive definite.

-Our definition of RKBSs is different from the original definition of RKBSs originally introduced in \cite[Definition~1]{ZhangXuZhang2009} which is used the point evaluation functions to reform the RKBSs.
+Our definition of RKBSs is different from the original definition of RKBSs originally introduced in \cite[Definition~1]{ZhangXuZhang2009} defined by the point evaluation functions.
 The two-sided reproducing properties ensure that all point evaluation functionals $\delta_{\vx}$ and $\delta_{\vy}$ defined on $\Banach$ and $\Banach'$ are continuous linear functionals, because

 and